 But the more you look at it, you realize he's not thinking.
 He's lost in melancholic rumination.
 He's not the Thinker; he's the brooder.

 Art critics point out that his right elbow is resting on his left knee (which is an odd position and a bit awkward), his fist covers his month (so he's not speaking), and there aren't pupils in his eyes (so perhaps he's blind).
-But I don't think any of that is relevant.
+But I don't think that is relevant.

 Let's start with the figure's name.
 A thinker thinks about something.
 A sculpture of Einstein would show Einstein thinking at the blackboard, at his desk writing equations, or studying the universe, but it wouldn't show Einstein lost in a gloomy mood.
 The sculpture also is not the calm meditation of a Buddhist.
 Buddhism is release from the cycle of being, which is the opposite of The Thinker's despair.
 Rodin's sculpture is also not possible in the Islamic world, where Islam is a religion of direct relation between Allah and man and Muslims live in the Ummah, the community of believers.
 Sculpture in the USSR and China show heroic figures leading the way into the future.
 The figures in Rodin's sculptures have neither connection nor community.
 They are lost in melancholic brooding.